St. Andrews, Kerala

-St. Andrews is a seaside hamlet located in the city of Trivandrum, Trivandrum district of Kerala.
-It is situated 19 km (12 mi) northwest of city centre, 16 km from Trivandrum International Airport.
+St. Andrews is a seaside hamlet located in the city of Thiruvananthapuram, Thiruvananthapuram district of Kerala.
+It is situated 19 km (12 mi) northwest of city centre, 16 km from Thiruvananthapuram International Airport.
 It is known for its pristine beach (St. Andrews Beach).
 It is a hamlet with a "melting pot" of several cultures and traditions.
 The village is mostly covered with coconut palms.
 Its western side edges the Arabian sea, while the east is separated by Parvathi Puthannaar, a manmade canal completed during the time of Regent Sethu Lakshmi Bayi of Travancore Kingdom.
 Access to National Highway (NH 66) and a railway station is as short as 3 km and the Vikram Sarabhai Space Center (VSSC) of the Indian Space Research Organization (ISRO) is close by.

 Location

-St. Andrews is 15 km from Trivandrum International Airport and 4 km from Kazhakoottam.
+St. Andrews is 15 km from Thiruvananthapuram International Airport and 4 km from Kazhakoottam.
 Its western side edges the Arabian sea, while the east is separated by Parvathi Puthannaar, a man-made canal completed during the time of Regent Sethu Lakshmi Bayi of Travancore Kingdom.
 Its northern side is bounded by the village of Puthenthope and the southern side is bounded by the locality of Kochu Vettukad.
 The Veli-Perumathura Road runs through the hamlet.